 The Society urges the Council to work with the pier’s owner and the Birnbeck Regeneration Trust to quickly establish a planning brief for development before it is too late.

-Designed by the leading Victorian pier designer, Eugenius Birch, Birnbeck Pier is Britain’s only pier leading to an island.
-The pier was damaged by a mine during the war while used by the Admiralty as ‘HMS Birnbeck’.
-After years of neglect the Pier closed in 1994 and successive owners’ restoration plans have come to nothing.
-Even the RNLI’s lifeboat station closed after 131 years as the pier had become too dangerous.
-The Pier’s new owner, CNM Estates, says it is committed to fixing the pier and is working with the Birnbeck Regeneration Trust.
-However, storms earlier this year have left one walkway on the verge of collapse.
-North Somerset Council must now help all parties to quickly establish a planning brief for development to secure the pier’s future.
+Designed by the leading Victorian pier designer, Eugenius Birch, Birnbeck Pier is the only pier in Britain designed to lead to an island.
+The pier was damaged by a mine during the Second World War while being used by the Admiralty as ‘HMS Birnbeck’.
+After years of neglect, the pier closed to the public in 1994 and proposals were submitted to redevelop the island.
+All of these were rejected by planners, and even the RNLI were forced to look elsewhere when the position of their lifeboat station was considered to be too dangerous.
+The pier’s new owner, CNM Estates, says it is committed to repairing the pier structure and is working with the Birnbeck Regeneration Trust to develop a practical restoration plan for its listed buildings, which is promising, but storms earlier this year have left one walkway on the verge of collapse.
+The local council must now help all parties to establish an effective planning brief, ensuring the pier is repaired, restored, and adapted for a new, sustainable use.

 Director of the The Victorian Society, Christopher Costelloe, said: ‘We’re grateful to everyone who nominated Birnbeck Pier.
 Like all the buildings included in this year’s Top Ten, the Pier is a listed building meaning that the Government has recognised its national importance.
 Birnbeck is one of a kind and deserves better than simply falling into the sea.
 I urge the public to share the Top Ten list, and Griff’s message, to help raise awareness of these buildings and help them to find the investment they desperately need.’